SNN-SC: A Spiking Semantic Communication Framework for Collaborative Intelligence: Methodology

 The third step is to jointly fine-tune the whole model.
 The whole model is trained end-to-end, and the loss function of this step is the same as the second step, but with a lower learning rate.

-As mentioned earlier, SNN-SC is a task-oriented SC framework, so we only care about the classification task in the cloud, not whether the decoder perfectly reconstructs the original features.
-In this case, the loss function does not consider the symbol-level distance between the original features and the reconstructed features, and the classification accuracy of the model in the cloud is the evaluation metric of SNN-SC.
+As mentioned earlier, SNN-SC is a task-oriented SC framework, so we focus on the performance of tasks in the cloud like classification accuracy, not whether the decoder reconstructs the original features perfectly.
+In this case, the loss function does not consider the symbol-level distance between the original features and the reconstructed features.